koreader/koreader-base/README.md

 EMULATE_READER_W=746 EMULATE_READER_H=1024
 ```

 The emulator uses a default DPI of 160.
-It also can be changed with an environment variable:
+This can also be changed with an environment variable:

 ```
 EMULATE_READER_DPI=300